 Over the past year LR's innovation practice has engaged in a number of business-focused AI projects with clients and technology partners.

 In natural language processing, with machine-learning-based techniques, we are doing work with clients to extract insight from vast quantities of historical data, such as safety reports and maintenance reports.
-One of the most notable examples is LR SafetyScanner and our work in maintenance analytics with shipping and oil and gas clients as part of our maintenance optimisation services.
 We are also working with partners with innovative approaches based on natural language processing to specific problems, such as London-based Ohalo for automatic anonymisation of documents to allow better and more secure analysis of historical records.

 In computer vision, through our LR Safety Accelerator, we are working on several pilots addressing client challenges in partnerships with AI start-ups using the vision technologies.
 We are working in areas such as detection of human errors in maintaining electricity networks with a deep learning specialist NumberBoost and in ship engine rooms with Invision AI.
 We are also working on detection of eye movement patterns with Denver-based Senseye to determine worker's fatigue in safety-critical industries and with advanced human emotion-sensing specialist Sensing Feeling, using strong privacy-by-design principles.